 Quilting on the Line was founded 28 years ago in January 1991.
 The guild’s name was decided upon because half of our members live in MD and half in PA, with meetings taking place within a mile of the state line.

 The first meetings were informal and were held at the Needle and Quill in Delta, PA.
 Later meetings were held at the Slate Ridge Church, Delta Senior Center and the Salem United Methodist Church in Delta, PA.
 During 2009, the guild moved it’s meetings to the Fawn United Methodist Church.
 Beginning in January, 2015, the guild met at Fawn Grove Church of the Nazarene in Pylesville, MD.
 Most recently, guild members voted to move its meetings to the Norrisville Volunteer Fire Company beginning February, 2019.

 Quilting On the Line currently has an enrollment of more than 80 members.
 Our guild is a warm and welcoming, casual group of friendly quilters of all skill levels.
 Our programs may include a workshop, lecture by a guest speaker, game night or a sit and sew.

 July and November meetings are scheduled for “pot luck” dinners.
 January is usually our guild member BINGO game, while February is generally our member-led demonstrations meeting.
 All other meetings include a presentation by a professional lecturer.
-We meet monthly (except December) at Fawn Grove Church of the Nazarene in Pylesville, MD.
-There are a number of ongoing projects that members are invited to participate in.
+We meet monthly (except December).
+There are a number of ongoing projects in which members are invited to participate.
 Projects vary each year, but may include a Challenge, Round Robin or Row Robin, Block Exchange, Mystery Quilt, group projects for fundraisers and more.

 We have a great show and tell because we have some very talented ladies in our guild.
 The quilting styles of our guild members including traditional quilts, modern quilts, art quilts and every other style imaginable.
 We invite you to join us as a guest and look forward to seeing you at our next meeting.